phoenixchain/phoenix/README.md

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using
+One of the quickest ways to get Phoenix up and running on your machine is by using
 Docker:

 ```shell